dgmsmw/gambling-machine/README.md

 ## Gambling Machine Project

 This project is a simple gambling machine simulation written in Python.
-It was created as part of my GCSE Computer Science coursework.
+It was created as part of my GCSE Computer Science work experience.

 ### What does it do?
 The program lets you play a virtual gambling game.
 You can place bets, spin the machine, and see if you win or lose.
 The game keeps track of your balance and gives feedback after each round.